anturny/PyQt6_GUI/doc/QtDesigner.md

 If we need to load the UI from just the .ui file, we can see in the [LoadUI.py](/src/LoadUI.py) folder that we are able to find the pathway and use uic from PyQt6 in order to convert a .ui file into a .py file.

-This concludes the QtDesigner module.
+This concludes the QtDesigner Intro file.